fullstackreact/react-gen-generator/README.md

 This generator was built alongside the blog post [React Tutorial: Cloning Yelp](https://www.fullstackreact.com/articles/react-tutorial-cloning-yelp/).

 This repo was written and is maintained by the [Fullstack React](https://fullstackreact.com) team.
-In the book we cover many more projects like this.
+In the book, we cover many more projects like this.
 We walk through each line of code, explain why it's there and how it works.

-This app is only one of several apps we have in the book.
-If you're looking to learn React, there's no faster way than by spending a few hours with the Fullstack React book.

 <div style="clear:both"></div>